2021–22 Spartan South Midlands Football League: Division Two

-Division Two table
+League table

 Step 5 rankings

 The 10 runners-up with the most points per game (PPG) at Step 5 were automatically promoted after the 2021–22 season.
 The remaining six played one-off inter-step play-off matches with the six third-from-bottom clubs with the fewest PPG from the eight divisions at Step 4.
 The winner of each match was promoted to Step 4 for the 2022–23 season, while each loser was relegated to Step 5.

 The final points-per-game ranking of the second-placed teams was as follows:

 The 12 best second-from-bottom clubs on a PPG basis out of 16 that were at Step 5 were reprieved from relegation.
 The four worst teams were relegated.

 The final points-per-game ranking of the second-from-bottom-placed teams was also as follows: